joshfraim/Coffee-Sales-Data-Analysis-In-Excel/README.md

-# Coffee Sales Data Analysis and Visualization in Excel
+# Coffee Sales Data Analysis and Visualization with Excel

 ## Overview:
 This project involves the analysis and visualization of coffee sales data using Microsoft Excel.
 The goal is to extract insights on sales performance, customer behavior, and product trends.
 Through a series of Excel-based techniques, including data cleaning, pivot tables, charts, and dashboards,  aim to provide a comprehensive view of the coffee sales landscape to aid in strategic decision-making.